Saturday, 7 October 2017

 بلاشبہ خوشونت سنگھ بیسیویں صدی کا عظیم دانشور، کالم نگار اور ادیب تھا۔ اگر بیسویں صدی کے چند عظیم ادیبوں کا ذکر کیا جائے تو ان میں خوشونت سنگھ کا نام سر فہرست ہوگا اور میں اس بات پر بجا طور پر فخر کرتا ہوں کہ بیسویں صدی کے اس عظیم ادیب کا تعلق نہ صرف میرے شہر ہڈالی سے تھا بلکہ اس سے میری ذاتی جان پہچان بھی تھی اور ہڈالی کے لوگ بھی خوشونت سنگھ سے بے انتہا محبت کرتے ہیں۔ جس کا ثبوت اس کی وفات پر رکھی گئی تعزیتی بک میں لوگوں کے تاثرات سے ملتا ہے۔ ہمارے ایک مقامی ٹیچر رانا محمد اسلم تو اس کے ایسے شیدائی ہیں جنہوں نے اس کی تمام کتابیں پڑھ رکھی ہیں۔ خوشونت سنگھ اپنی مادری زبان پنجابی لکھنا پڑھنا نہیں جانتا تھا، لیکن پنجابی بولتا اور سمجھتا تھا۔ گو کہ اس نے پنجابی کی بجائے انگریزی کو ذریعہ اظہار بنایا، لیکن پنجابی کا دیوانہ بھی تھا اور اکثر خط و کتابت کے ذریعے رابطہ رہتا تھا۔ کبھی کبھار فون پر بھی بات ہوتی اور میرے ساتھ تو جب بھی بات کی پنجابی میں ہی کی، چونکہ میں خود بھی پنجابی کو ترجیح دیتا ہوں۔ ایک بار میں نے خوشونت سنگھ سے کہا بھی کہ آپ جب بھی مجھ سے بات کرتے ہیں تو پنجابی میں کرتے ہیں، جس پر میں نہ صرف فخر محسوس کرتا ہوں بلکہ مجھے دلی سکون اور خوشی بھی محسوس ہوتی ہے۔ تو اس نے کہا بھٹی اپنوں سے بات ہمیشہ اپنی ہی زبان میں کی جائے تو مزہ آتا ہے اور میں اپنے پنجابی دوستوں سے پنجابی ہی میں بات کرتا ہوں۔ میں یہ بات وثوق سے کہتا ہوں کہ اگر ہندوستان پاکستان میں خوشونت سنگھ جیسے پندرہ بیس افراد مزید ہوتے تو آج اس خطہ میں دہشت گردی جیسی لعنت نہ ہوتی اور یہ خطہ نہ صرف امن و آشتی کا گہوارا ہوتا بلکہ اس خطہ میں خوشحالی کا دور دورہ بھی ہوتا اور دونوں ممالک بہترین اور پر امن ہمسایوں کی طرح رہ رہے ہوتے، لیکن افسوس دنیا میں خوشونت سنگھ ایک ہی تھا۔

-Asad Bhatti Wrote this article in Urdu.
+Asad Bhatti wrote this article in Urdu.
 I translated it into English.
-I am not sure how good it is, but believe me, it is much better than the "google translate's".
+I'm not sure how good the translation is, but I hope it serves the purpose and conveys his sentiments.

 Khushwant Singh

-Khushwant Singh was a same kind of a man, who loved his ancestral homeland to an extreme and his soul kept circumambulating Hadali, his birthplace, till his death.
-Physically Khushwant Singh remained in India but his soul always kept wandering in Pakistan.
-His love for his homeland can be seen by the fact that he often expressed his desire that he should be buried at his birthplace after his death.
-(It is mentioned in his letters to the writer) He knew that due to the Indo-Pak relations it would not be possible, but even if a fistful of ashes of his funeral pyre are buried in the dust of Hadali, his wish would be fulfilled and his soul would rest in peace.
-After his death, in honour of his wish and not to let down his soul, his son Rahul Singh, daughter Mala and his friend Fakir Syed Aijazuddin, brought his ashes to his birthplace, Hadali, for burial and hence fulfilled his last wish.
+Khushwant Singh was one such man who loved his ancestral homeland passionately.
+His soul remained drawn to Hadali, his birthplace, until his last breath.
+Physically, Khushwant Singh stayed in India, but spiritually, he always wandered in Pakistan.
+His deep love for his homeland can be seen in the fact that he often expressed a desire to be buried in his birthplace after death (as he mentioned in letters to the writer).
+He knew that, due to Indo-Pak relations, it would not be possible.
+But he wished that even a fistful of ashes from his funeral pyre be buried in the soil of Hadali, so that his soul could rest in peace.

-I have seen this much love for someone’s birthplace, to the extent of adoration only in Khushwant Singh and this grew in me the love for my birthplace, Hadali, also.
-I learned the love for my mother land from Khushwant Singh.
-I salute the greatness of Khushwant Singh for this love and adoration for his birthplace.
-What was my relation and connection with Khushwant Singh?
-Its simple answer is that the same relation and connection, which exists between two fellow citizens.
-The soil of which Khushwant Singh was created, I was created from the same soil.
-The village where Khushwant Singh was born, the alleys where he played, I also spent my childhood, plying in the same alleys.
-The school in which he studied, I studied at the same school.
-Khushwant Singh was a writer and I too have connection with literature.
-I am the only man of Hadali, who when once went to Chandigarh, Khushwant Singh specially came to meet me from Delhi.
-We had an exchange of letters for a long time and we kept in contact till his death.
-I have kept safe the piece of cloth as a remembrance, in which his ashes were brought to Hadali.
-I also had had the honour of holding the first condolence meeting in his memory after his death, in the world.
-Pakistan’s renowned writer, journalist, intellectual and Khushwant Singh’s friend Farrukh Sohail Goyndi and senior journalist Syed Taseer Mustafa were also present in it.
-It is a matter of pride for us that India’s well known columnist and senior journalist Kuldip Nayar, especially paid his tributes live from India on telephone.
-The love of his fans was worth watching during the condolence meeting.
-Khushwant Singh was a loving man, who gave the message of love and peace to the world and taught people to love their birthplace and roots.
+What was my connection to Khushwant Singh?
+The simple answer is: the bond between two fellow countrymen.
+We were born of the same soil.
+The village where Khushwant Singh was born, the alleys where he played, were the same alleys of my childhood.
+I studied at the same school where he had once been a student.
+He was a writer, and I too have a connection with literature.
+I am the only man from Hadali who, when visiting Chandigarh, was met by Khushwant Singh, who came specially from Delhi.
+We exchanged letters for a long time and remained in contact until his death.
+I have preserved the piece of cloth in which his ashes were brought to Hadali.
+I also had the honour of organizing the first condolence gathering in his memory after his death, the first anywhere in the world.
+Renowned Pakistani writer, journalist, and Khushwant Singh’s friend Farrukh Sohail Goindi, along with senior journalist Syed Taseer Mustafa, were present.
+It is a matter of pride for us that India’s eminent columnist and senior journalist Kuldip Nayar paid his tribute live from India over the telephone.
+The love of his admirers was clearly visible at that condolence gathering.

-As I mentioned above the exchange of letters between Asad Bhatti and Khushwant Singh started in 1990.
-Asad Bhatti over the years received almost a dozen letters from Khushwant Singh.
-Asad suspects that some of his letters did not reach him.
-On my second visit, he showed me the following four letters.
-But it proved to be very difficult for me to read them and I could not read a few words at all.
-Even Asad Bhatti could not help me in this matter.
+As I mentioned earlier, the exchange of letters between Asad Bhatti and Khushwant Singh began in 1990.
+Over the years, Asad Bhatti received nearly a dozen letters from Khushwant Singh.
+However, Asad suspects that some of his own letters never reached him.
+During my second visit, Asad showed me four of these letters.
+Unfortunately, I found them quite difficult to read, and I was unable to decipher a few words.
+Even Asad Bhatti himself could not assist me in this regard.

 12 March,